 Employees may elect to have a certain dollar amount transferred from the employee's paycheck into a special account to pay for expenses as they occur.
 This money is taken from the employee's gross pay prior to taxes.
-The employee saves by not having to pay federal and most state and local taxes on the amount the employee set aside.
+The employee saves by not having to pay federal and most state and local taxes on the amount the employee sets aside.
 Employees can pay for eligible out-of-pocket health care and dependent care expenses with pre-tax dollars.
 A flex plan is a Section 125 Plan, which provides tax savings by reducing employee medical premiums and employee elected dollars for out-of-pocket health care expenses and dependent care expenses from the employee's gross salary prior to calculation of federal income and FICA taxes, as allowed under Internal Revenue Code (IRC) Section 125.
 Each employee's participation is purely voluntary.
 To enroll an employee must:

-- 1. Complete an Agreement to Participate, this agreement helps the employee determine the contribution to be placed into the flex account during the plan year. - 2.
+- 1. Complete an Agreement to Participatea "Reimbursement Account Election Form," this agreement form helps the employee determine the contribution to be placed into the flex account during the plan year. - 2.
 Each pay period this amount is deducted from the employee's pay prior to deducting federal income tax and social security tax. - 3.
 As applicable expenses occur, the employee is reimbursed with the monies in the employee's account.

 To get reimbursed for eligible expenses, the employee submits a simple reimbursement form and attaches the appropriate receipt.
 If the charges are applicable according to IRS code, the employee is reimbursed with the funds in the employee's account.
+The employee may choose to sign up for a debit card, instead of submitting reimbursement receipts.
 All applicable charges are defined by the IRS.
 Any funds left in the account at year end are lost.
 There are two types of reimbursement accounts:

 - 1. Medical Reimbursement: This can be used to pay for qualified medical costs and health care expenses that are not paid by insurance.
-Examples include: chiropractor, podiatrist, deductibles, co-pays, office visits, prescriptions, hearing aids, glasses, contact lenses, orthodontic, diabetic supplies, birth control devices, therapy, physical impairment needs, smoking cessation programs, over-the-counter drugs, etc. An employee may elect to contribute up to \$1,000 in the account.
+Examples include: chiropractor, podiatrist, deductibles, co-pays, office visits, prescriptions, hearing aids, glasses, contact lenses, orthodontic, diabetic supplies, birth control devices, therapy, physical impairment needs, smoking cessation programs, over the counter drugs, etc. An employee may elect to contribute up to \$1,000the federal maximum in the account.
 Any leftover money will be forfeited. - 2.
 Dependent Care Reimbursement: This can be used to pay for eligible dependent care expenses such as child care for children under age 13 or children who are physically or mentally incapable of self-care and, in some cases, elder care, so that the employee (and the employee's spouse, if married) can work, look for work, or attend school full-time.
 A single parent or a married couple filing jointly can elect up to \$5,000 per family, while a married person filing separately can elect up to \$2,500.
 This is a pay as you go account.

 Reimbursements are not made until funds are available.
 The child care provider must claim payments as income.
 Any leftover money will be forfeited.